 Bachelor’s degrees awarded by The University of Alabama require a minimum of 120 hours; some degree programs require more than 120 hours.
-It is the responsibility of the student to be familiar with the degree requirements of his/her chosen program.
+It is the responsibility of the student to be familiar with the degree requirements of the student's chosen program.
 For detailed information regarding requirements for a specific degree, please refer to the appropriate section of this catalog.

 Independent Study and Extension Classes

-In general, the maximum baccalaureate degree credit that may be earned through independent study, extension classes or a combination of the two is 25 percent of the total number of hours required for graduation, subject to the following provisions:
+In general, the maximum baccalaureate degree credit that may be earned through independent study, extension classes, or a combination of the two is 25 percent of the total number of hours required for graduation, subject to the following provisions:

 - The credit earned for independent study and extension classes must not conflict with general requirements for graduation.

 - A student who plans to earn degree credit by independent study must have this plan approved in advance by the dean of the student's academic division.